|

 - Level of flexibility

-coaching skills or to analyse the skills of a coach who you mentor.
+You can use the following questions to analyse your coaching skills or the coach's skills you mentor.
 Some of the questions have been adapted from Martens (1997)[1].

 Pre-session activities